Advice

 • Investment management fee (performance percentage) — An additional percentage fee, based on the performance of your investments (usually measured by an ongoing agreement with the benchmark).

 The clients must understand the implementation fee structure thoroughly before engaging with a financial advisor to keep transparency.
-This is to prevent unfavourable surprises and potential interaction with fraud.
+This is to prevent unfavourable surprises and make sure fees and product costs are disclosed in writing.

 Factors That Make or Break a Financial Advisor's Value

 Many factors affect the overall expenses involved in financial advising services.
+The value of the advice you receive also depends on how well it aligns with your personal situation and interests.
 That's why having a thorough understanding of how these factors influence the fees is essential for anyone seeking professional financial help.
 Here's a look at some of the factors that affect the fee:

 1. The type of financial advice